Urban warfare in Gaza: Will it be different this time?

 New technology and equipment

 Israelis will bring to the battle deeply specialized equipment, tactics, and units, including combat engineers who specialize in finding, clearing, and destroying tunnels.
 Israel’s military has a suite of flying or crawling robots to search and map tunnels.
-Two-story armored bulldozers nicknamed Doobi’s, or teddy bears, are designed to mount barriers and rescue overturned armored fighting vehicles.
+Two-story armored bulldozers – with the nickname Doobi, or teddy bear – are designed to mount barriers and rescue overturned armored fighting vehicles.

 The IDF’s military culture has continued to evolve for city fighting as well, including liberal use of “roof knock” explosions to try to warn civilians to clear out, as well as a propensity for punching holes in walls.
 “Because a door, a window – that’s where the enemy wants you to go,” Mr. Spencer says.
 Dismounted troops wear floppy hats over their helmets so their silhouettes aren’t as easily recognizable to snipers.